LinkSharer/LinkSharer/README.md

 - Full documentation can be found [here](https://linksharer.js.org).
 - A live demo can be found [here](https://demo.linksharer.js.org?utm_source=github&utm_medium=readme&utm_campaign=main_repository&utm_content=button_link).

+## Contributing

+Follow the [contributing guide](https://linksharer.js.org/docs/contributing) to know how to contribute to this project.

 ## License

 This project is under the [MIT License](./LICENSE)